Existence of generalized Busemann functions and Gibbs measures for random walks in random potentials: Setting

 The above limits can be strengthened to uniform limits, commonly referred to as ``shape theorems.''
-The shape theorem for the unrestricted-length model is provided in \cite[Theorem 3.10]{Jan-Nur-Ras-22}, where the uniform limit applies within the interior of each face.
-Theorem \ref{Thm:ShapeUnr} below extends that to the entire face.
-Theorem \ref{Thm:ShapeRes} presents the shape theorem for the restricted-length model.
-The proofs can be found in Appendix \ref{sec:shapeThms}.
-One noteworthy observation to make is that the proper centering is achieved through the upper semicontinuous regularization of the limiting shape.
-This is due to the fact that paths starting at origin and leading to a particular point stay within the face that contains that the endpoint in its relative interior.
+The shape theorem for the unrestricted-length model is established in \cite[Theorem 3.10]{Jan-Nur-Ras-22}, where the uniform limit holds within the interior of each face.
+Theorem \ref{Thm:ShapeUnr} extends this result to the entire face, while Theorem \ref{Thm:ShapeRes} presents the shape theorem for the restricted-length model.
+Detailed proofs are provided in Appendix \ref{sec:shapeThms}.
+A key observation is that the shape theorem is stated face-by-face, with the proper centering achieved through the upper-semicontinuous regularization of the limiting shape restricted to the interior of each face.
+The restriction to faces arises because paths starting at the origin and terminating at a specific point remain within the face containing the endpoint in its relative interior (see Lemma \ref{lem:pathrem}).
+The primary technical point, however, is the necessity of the upper-semicontinuous regularization.
+This stems from the fact that the continuity of the limiting shape up to the boundaries of the faces is not generally known.
+Thus, the correct centering requires using the unique continuous extension from the interior of the face to its boundary, which is precisely captured by the upper-semicontinuous regularization.

 Recall the upper semicontinuous regularization of a function $f : \sX \rightarrow [-\infty, \infty)$ defined as